geopython/pycsw/docs/repositories.rst

 Overview
 --------

 pycsw allows for the implementation of custom repositories in order to connect to a backend different from the pycsw's default.
 This is especially useful when downstream applications manage their own metadata model/database/document store and want pycsw to connect to it directly instead of using pycsw's default model, thus creating duplicate repositories which then require syncronization/accounting.
-Repository plugins enable a single metadata backend which is independent from the pycsw setup.  pycsw thereby becomes a pure wrapper around a given backend in providing CSW and other APIs atop a given application.
+Repository plugins enable a single metadata backend which is independent from the pycsw setup.  pycsw thereby becomes a pure wrapper around a given backend in providing OARec, CSW and other APIs atop a given application.

 All outputschemas must be placed in the ``pycsw/plugins/outputschemas`` directory.